From A Wiki of Ice and Fire

 - Main article: Dothraki Sea

 East of the Free Cities, the vast grassland plain known as the Dothraki Sea covers much of the Essosi inland.
 It is inhabited by the Dothraki people, a copper-skinned race of warlike nomads with their own language and unique equestrian culture.
 While the Dothraki do not trade, their slave raids are a driving force of the Essosi economy.
+There are numerous ruined cities of older cultures in and near the Dothraki Sea.

 - Main article: Valyrian peninsula

 The Valyrian peninsula is a large headland extending south from Essos into the Summer Sea.
-Once the heartland of the Valyrian Empire and the location of the city of Valyria, it was partially destroyed in the Doom of Valyria, during which many islands formed, low-lying areas flooded, and Valyria fell into ruin.
+Once the heartland of the Valyrian Freehold and the location of the city of Valyria, it was partially destroyed in the Doom of Valyria, during which many islands formed, low-lying areas flooded, and Valyria fell into ruin.
 The peninsula and the Smoking Sea that surround its remnants are considered to be demon-haunted and rife with poisonous fumes; with few exceptions, those who travel there seeking the ruins of Valyria or its treasures never return.

 - Main article: Lhazar